jtv/ijssel/README.md

 Then all of the same steps happen for the next item in the stream, and so on.

+### Transforming each item in a stream

+Call a stream's `map` with any callable that takes an item, and you get a new stream where each of the original stream's items is replaced with the result of your callable:

+    double = lambda x: 2 * x
+    assert Stream(range(3)).map(double).list() == [0, 2, 4]

+The transformation is still "lazy," so `double` isn't actually executed until you ask for the `.list()`.

+If you use your own Stream subclass, the result will be a new instance of your subclass.

+### Transforming a stream

+Call a stream's `apply` to run the entire stream through a function which returns a new iterable, and then wrap that result in a new stream:

+    stream = Stream(range(3))
+    sorted_stream = stream.apply(sorted, {'reverse': True})
+    assert isinstance(sorted_stream, Stream)
+    assert sorted_stream.list() == [2, 1, 0]

+The `sorted` built-in reads the whole stream, and returns a list.
+The `apply` call wraps this in a new stream.

+If you use your own Stream subclass, the result will be a new instance of your subclass.

+### Feeding your stream into a callable

+You can pass your stream's contents into a function, a lambda, constructor, or any other kind of callable, and get its result, call `into`.
+This is just like calling your callable and passing the stream's iterable as an argument, but in a more "fluent" notation:

+    assert Stream(range(3)).into(list) == list(Stream(range(3)))

+In fact, the `list` method is a convenience shorthand for this call:

+    assert Stream(range(3)).list() == Stream(range(3)).into(list)

 Differences from Java streams
 -----------------------------